-RFM (Recency Frequency Monetary) analysis or RFM segmentation is an effective marketing technique to identify your best customers.
+RFM (Recency Frequency Monetary) analysis or RFM segmentation is an effective customer segmentation technique to improve your marketing.

 Instead of reaching out to 100% of your audience, target only specific customer segments that can prove beneficial for your business in future.

-Thus, RFM segmentation will help you strengthen your relationship marketing and increase customer loyalty.
+Thus, RFM analysis will help you strengthen your relationship marketing and increase customer loyalty.

 What does RFM stand for?